nodejs/docker-node/docs/BestPractices.md

 ## CMD

 When creating an image, you can bypass the `package.json`'s `start` command and bake it directly into the image itself.
-This reduces the number of processes running inside of your container.
+First off this reduces the number of processes running inside of your container.
+Secondly it causes exit signals such as `SIGTERM` and `SIGINT` to be received by the Node.js process instead of npm swallowing them.

 ```Dockerfile
 CMD ["node","index.js"]